How to Edit a Novel: The Foolproof 9-Step Book Editing Process

 Start by reading the piece and keeping an eye out for the big issues.
 Take notes.
 Then set a timer for fifteen minutes and fix those large issues.

-If you want, consider the people reading this as your beta readers and share your edited writing in the comments!
-Don’t forget to do your fellow commenters a HUGE favor and play beta reader for them.
+Next, consider the people reading this as your beta readers and share your edited writing in the Pro Practice Workshop here.
+Don't forget to do your fellow commenters a HUGE favor and play beta reader for them.
 We can all use feedback!